dagraham/etm-tk/etmTk/help/OVERVIEW.md

 ## Creating New Items

-Items of any type can be created by pressing *Ctrl-I* in the GUI and then providing the details for the item in the resulting dialog.
+Items of any type can be created by pressing *N* in the GUI and then providing the details for the item in the resulting dialog.

 An event can also be created by double-clicking in a free period in the Week View - the date and time corresponding to the mouse position will be entered as the starting datetime when the dialog opens.

-An action can also be created by pressing *Ctrl-Comma* to start a timer for the action.
+An action can also be created by pressing *T* to start a timer for the action.
 You will be prompted for a summary (title) and, optionally, an `@e` entry to specify a starting time for the timer.
-If an item is selected when you press *Ctrl-Comma* then you will have the additional option of creating the action as a copy of the selected item.
+If an item is selected when you press *T* then you will have the additional option of creating the action as a copy of the selected item.

 The timer starts automatically when you close the dialog.
-Once the timer is running, pressing *Ctrl-Comma* toggles the timer between running and paused.
-Pressing *Ctrl-Period* when a timer is active (either running or paused) stops the timer and begins a dialog to provide the details of the action - the elapsed time will already be entered.
+Once the timer is running, pressing *T* toggles the timer between running and paused.
+Pressing *Shift-T* when a timer is active (either running or paused) stops the timer and begins a dialog to provide the details of the action - the elapsed time will already be entered.

 While a timer is active, the title, elapsed time and status - running or paused - is displayed in the status bar.